icedream/testcase-traefik-2-sni-wildcard/README.md

-# Test case for Traefik - Wrong handling of SNi vs. specific wildcard certificate
+# Test case for Traefik - Wrong handling of SNI vs. specific wildcard certificate

 This is a Docker Compose stack with helper script to generate usable certificate to test [Traefik](https://traefik.org) behavior in the case where one wildcard